 Tara works for a commercial real estate tech firm and owns a digital media agency.
 You may see her around town taking photos at City events.

 Tara has over ten years of service industry experience, ranging from bartending to event planning.
 She will be running the day-to-day operations of snoball, as well as the website and social media.

-She enjoys swimming, hiking, watching reruns of sitcoms, reading, going to hockey games, trying new restaurants with Nick, and traveling with friends.
-She and Nick live in Bedford with their son Ruxx, and cats Zima and Beep.
+She enjoys swimming, hiking, rock climbing, reading, hockey, trying new restaurants with Nick, and traveling with friends.
+She and Nick live in Bedford with their son Ruxx, puppy Gunner, and cats Zima and Beep.